Zipstack/unstract/README.md

 Just run the `run-platform.sh` launch script to get started in few minutes.

-The launch script does env setup with default values, pulls public Docker images or builds them locally and finally runs them in containers.
+The launch script does env setup with default values, pulls public docker images or builds them locally and finally runs them in containers.

 ```bash
 # Pull and run entire Unstract platform with default env config.